Dave Borgonzi

-Dave Borgonzi (born November 19, 1982) is an American football coach who is the linebackers coach for the Dallas Cowboys of the National Football League (NFL).
-He previously served as an assistant coach for the Indianapolis Colts, Tampa Bay Buccaneers and Chicago Bears.
+Dave Borgonzi (born November 19, 1982) is an American football coach who currently serves as the linebackers coach for the Tennessee Titans of the National Football League (NFL).
+He has previously served as an assistant coach for the Indianapolis Colts, Tampa Bay Buccaneers, Chicago Bears, and Dallas Cowboys.

 Playing career

 Borgonzi played inside linebacker at Amherst College.
 There he served as a three year starter and was named a team captain during his senior season.

 Coaching career

 Syracuse

 Borgonzi spent two years at Syracuse working as a graduate assistant.
 While with the Orange he earned his master's degree in education.

 Harvard

 While at Harvard, Borgonzi served as a recruiter for the school and as the assistant defensive secondary coach.

-Dallas Cowboys (first stint)
+Dallas Cowboys

 Borgonzi worked from 2011 to 2013 as a coaching assistant for the Dallas Cowboys.
 He worked with the defensive side of the ball for his first two years before moving to offense in 2013.